numoonchld/mastering-typescript/03-sort/README.md

   - but references to methods that may exist in the child classes may exist in the Abstract Class as well
     - however, they need to be initialized in the Abstract Class with the expected Type Signatures
     - and Child Classes need to promise to implement those initialized methods, with the correct Type Signatures

+## Interfaces vs. Abstract Classes

+- **Interfaces**:

+  - setup contract between different classes
+  - used when very different objects need to work together
+  - good for loose coupling

+- **Abstract Classes**:
+  - also useful for setting up contract between different classes
+  - used when trying to build an object definition
+  - strongly couples classes together